A NEW MILESTONE IN DIAGNOSING SYNUCLEINOPATHIES LIKE PARKINSON’S DISEASE

 - The patient’s and provider’s information

-- A summary of diagnostic conclusions
+- Summary of diagnostic conclusions

-- A microscopic review of the specimen results
+- Microscopic review of the specimen results